clarelimo/Quotes-App/README.md

 # QuotesApp
+#### By **Clare Limo**
+## Description
+This is an angular cli app that allows users to create quotes, view delete and have those voted on whether they liked or disliked them.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.